Enhanced quantum illumination of a lossy target: A sequential interaction model: Model and performance measures

-Another key performance measure in QI, the QCB, provides a computable upper bound on the minimum error probability for discriminating between the target’s presence and absence in the presence of unavoidable thermal noise.
+Another key performance measure is the QCB, which provides a computable upper bound on the minimum error probability for discriminating between the target’s presence and absence in the presence of unavoidable thermal noise.
 It determines how rapidly the error probability decreases as more measurements are performed.
-A smaller value of the QCB implies a faster decay of the error probability, and therefore better discrimination between the two hypotheses.
-When no target is present, the transmitted signal is completely lost, and the detector only records background contributions.
-In contrast, if the target is present, a fraction of the transmitted signal is reflected and received together with the thermal noise.
+A smaller value of the QCB implies a faster decrease of the error probability, and therefore better discrimination between the two hypotheses.
+When no target is present (hypothesis: $H_0$), the transmitted signal is completely lost, and the detector only records background contributions.
+In contrast, if the target is present (hypothesis: $H_1$), a fraction of the transmitted signal is reflected and received together with the thermal noise.
 The problem of determining whether the target is present or absent reduces to a binary quantum state discrimination task \cite{barnett2009quantum, calsamiglia2010local}.
-The performance of this discrimination is quantified by the minimum error probability associated with distinguishing between the two states, \( \rho_0 \) and \( \rho_1 \), with a certain a priori probability.
-Depending on the absence or presence of the target, the measurement device M receives one of the two possible output states, denoted by \( \rho_0 \) and \( \rho_1 \), respectively:
+The performance of this discrimination is quantified by the minimum error probability associated with distinguishing between the two states, \( \rho_0 \) and \( \rho_1 \) corresponding to hypotheses $H_0$ and $H_1$ respectively, with a certain a priori probability.
+Depending on the absence or presence of the target, the measurement device M receives one of the two possible output states, denoted by \( \rho_0 \) and \( \rho_1 \), respectively.
+In our model, we define \( \rho_0 \) and \( \rho_1 \) as:

+Here, $U_2(p=0)$ reduces to the identity operator, indicating the absence of any interaction with the target.
 For QI, the probe state is an entangled signal–idler state $\rho_{\text{in}}=\rho_{is}$, whereas for CI, the probe reduces to a single-mode signal state $\rho_{\text{in}}=\rho_s$.
 The density operators $\rho_h$ and $\rho_t$ describe the thermal states of the environment and the target background with mean photon numbers $n_{th}$ and $n_t$, respectively.

+For the hypothesis \(H_0\), only the signal-environment interaction \(U_1\) is applied.
+The target mode is included as an auxiliary mode for notational consistency, but it is traced out and does not contribute to the received state.
+Thus, under \(H_0\), the receiver collects the environmental return mode.
+For the hypothesis \(H_1\), the signal first interacts with the environment through \(U_1\) and subsequently with the target through \(U_2\).
+After tracing out the unused environmental and target output modes, the receiver collects the returned signal mode.
+In the QI protocol, the returned mode is measured jointly with the retained idler, whereas in the CI protocol, only the return mode is measured.

 Under the assumption that the target is equally probable to be present or absent, the minimum error probability \( P_e \) for \( M \) identical copies of the entangled probe states is given by the Helstrom limit \cite{helstrom1969quantum}: